algolia/docsearch/docs/src/config-file.md

 This is useful when your documentation has pages that share the same `lvl0` and `lvl1` for example.
-In that case, you don't want to index all the shared records, but want to keep the one matching content that is different across pages.
+In that case, you don't want to index all the shared records, but want to keep the content different across pages.

 ```json
 {